Sandinista ideology

 Sandinista ideology or Sandinismo is a series of political and economic philosophies instituted by the Nicaraguan Sandinista National Liberation Front throughout the late twentieth century.
 The ideology and movement acquired its name, image and its military style from Augusto César Sandino, a Nicaraguan revolutionary leader who waged a guerrilla war against the United States Marines and the conservative Somoza National Guards in the early twentieth century.
 The principals of modern Sandinista ideology were mainly developed by Carlos Fonseca, inspired by the leaders of the Cuban Revolution in the 1950s.
 It sought to inspire socialist populism among Nicaragua's peasant population.
 One of these main philosophies involved the institution of an educational system that would free the population from the perceived historical fallacies spread by the ruling Somoza family.
 By awakening political thought among the people, proponents of Sandinista ideology believed that human resources would be available to not only execute a guerrilla war against the Somoza regime but also build a society resistant to economic and military intervention imposed by foreign entities.

-In Sandinismo, there's an emphasis that revolution begins in rural regions and people among Nicaragua's oppressed peasant class.
+In Sandinismo, there is an emphasis that revolution begins in rural regions and people among Nicaragua's oppressed peasant class.
 Sandinista ideas are rooted in the symbols of Augusto César Sandino and there is an effort to develop conscious growth through education.